linkerd/website/linkerd.io/content/2/cli/inject.md

 The `inject` command modifies Kubernetes manifests that are passed to it either as a file (`-f`) or as a stream (`-`).
 It adds two containers to the pod spec of the manifest.
-Any resource types that do not need modification or are not supported, such as a `Service` are skipped over.
+Any resource types that do not need modification or are not supported, such as a `Service`, are skipped over.
 The two containers added are:

-1. An `initContainer`.

-1. A `container` that runs the Linkerd proxy.

-The `initContainer` is responsible for configuring `iptables`.
-This forwards all incoming and outgoing traffic through the proxy.
+1. An `initContainer`, `linkerd-init`, is responsible for configuring `iptables`.
+This activates forwarding incoming and outgoing traffic through the proxy.

+1. A `container`, `linkerd-proxy`, that runs the Linkerd proxy.

 Let's say for example you have the following deployment saved as `deployment.yaml`: